strawberry/baleen/docs/reference/README.md

 >
 </collection>
 ```

+### appliedFilters
+The filters and associated values being applied.
+An object for which the keys are filter ids and the values are arrays of all applied values for the filter.
+For
+example, if you have filter rules for size and color, and the following URL parameters `?size=l&color=red&color=blue`, `appliedFilters` would be `{ size: ['l'], color: ['red', 'blue'] }`.

 ### appliedSortMethod
 This is the id of the sort method as shown by the `sort` URL parameter. `?sort=recommended`, means `appliedSortMethod` has the value: `recommended`.